acadadev/rosrider_doc/10_DEBUG/README.md

 __ROSRider SMBUS__

-Python code to send commands to ROSRider Board is available at [https://github.com/acadadev/rosrider_smbus](https://github.com/acadadev/rosrider_smbus)
 ROSRider SMBus enables you to write your own python programs to control ROSRider board without the ROS drivers.
+Python code is available at [https://github.com/acadadev/rosrider_smbus](https://github.com/acadadev/rosrider_smbus)

-Also a set of utilities is included that allows you to:
+Also, a set of utilities is included that allows you to:

  - Send System Control Commands
  - Set Parameters
  - Set POSIX time
  - Set PID and PWM targets
  - Profile Motor Torque Constant

-__TODO__

-- make videos of pid debug tool and put some screenshots between things, maybe even a video.
-- revisit parameters, add more description
-- explain friction and feedforwards

-__Troubleshooting__

-// TODO: FAULT_LEFT and FAULT_RIGHT after

 __Status Registers__